The PTO marks 20 years of independent, fair and free dispute resolution services

 In 2004, the PTO had six inaugural scheme members: Metlink, Connex (metropolitan trains franchisee), Metrolink (tram franchisee), V/Line, the Bus Association of Victoria and Southern Cross Station.
 We’ve since expanded to 17 members, including agencies responsible for major public transport projects, and multiple bus operators.

-The Public Transport Ombudsman respectfully acknowledges the traditional custodians of the land on which we operate our services.
-We pay our respects to the ongoing living cultures of Aboriginal peoples, and to Elders past, present and future.
+The Public Transport Ombudsman respectfully acknowledges the Traditional Custodians of the lands on which we operate our services.
+We pay our respects to the ongoing living cultures of Aboriginal and Torres Strait Islander peoples, and to Elders past and present.